ivogeorg/cpp-lecture-notes/cpp-lecture-03-06.md

   In addition, so-called wide contract functions use exceptions to indicate unacceptable inputs, for example,std::string::at (Links to an external site.) has no preconditions, but throws an exception to indicate index out of range.

-  #### Exception safety
+  **Exception safety**

   After the error condition is reported by a function, additional guarantees may be provided with regards to the state of the program.
-The following four levels of exception guarantee are generally recognized[3] (Links to an external site.)[4]
-(Links to an external site.)[5]
-(Links to an external site.), which are strict supersets of each other:
+The following four levels of exception guarantee are generally recognized, which are _strict supersets_ of each other:

     1. Nothrow (or nofail) exception guarantee -- the function never throws exceptions.
 Nothrow (errors are reported by other means or concealed) is expected of destructors (Links to an external site.) and other functions that may be called during stack unwinding.
 The destructors (Links to an external site.) are noexcept (Links to an external site.) by default. (since C++11) Nofail (the function always succeeds) is expected of swaps, move constructors (Links to an external site.), and other functions used by those that provide strong exception guarantee.
     2. Strong exception guarantee -- If the function throws an exception, the state of the program is rolled back to the state just before the function call. (for example, std::vector::push_back (Links to an external site.))
     3. Basic exception guarantee -- If the function throws an exception, the program is in a valid state.
 It may require cleanup, but all invariants are intact.
     4. No exception guarantee -- If the function throws an exception, the program may not be in a valid state: resource leaks, memory corruption, or other invariant-destroying errors may have occurred.

-  Generic components may, in addition, offer exception-neutral guarantee: if an exception is thrown from a template parameter (e.g. from the Compare function object of std::sort (Links to an external site.) or from the constructor of T in std::make_shared (Links to an external site.)), it is propagated, unchanged, to the caller.
+  Generic components may, in addition, offer exception-neutral guarantee: if an exception is thrown from a template parameter (e.g. from the Compare function object of `std::sort` or from the constructor of `T` in `std::make_shared`), it is propagated, unchanged, to the caller.

-  (end quote)

 ### Exceptions (12)

-The Standard Library provides a base class std::exception (Links to an external site.) and a number of standard subclass exceptions as a consistent interface to handle errors through the throw expression.
+The Standard Library provides a base class `std::exception` and a number of standard subclass exceptions as a consistent interface to handle errors through the `throw` expression.
 You can also inherit from these exceptions, if you like.